asascience-open/nextgen-dmac/docs/architecture/considerations.md

 Each of the 11 Regional Associations (RAs), as part of NOAA-IOOS, operate independent infrastructure to process, store, and serve their data.
 The RAs mainly operate Traditional On-Premises and Infrastructure-as-a-Service (such as VMWare) configurations.
 Several RAs run services in the cloud, and the cloud providers used vary.

+It is important to ensure that the RAs are able to operate independently and have the resources they need.
+The cloud is a centralized IT infrastructure that is meant to be accessed from anywhere in the world and maintains a high operational posture.
+IOOS as a whole can adopt cloud infrastructure to reduce the burden of maintaining on-premises systems and shift those resources toward creating services and data products for downstream customers.
+Much of the infrastructure and plumbing can be shared across RAs, but the key differentiator will be providing cloud-optimized data access to the important data products produced by each RA.

+The following diagram shows the recommended overall system architecture.

 ![System Architecture recommendation](../assets/overall-architecture-rec.png)